 Irrespective of our vast differences, it’s fair to say that long queues are the bane of many across the world.
-Whether it’s waiting for petrol or queuing for a Christmas turkey, no one likes to kept waiting!
-However, the following queues, ranging from infuriating to downright inventive as in the case of Thailand, have nothing on what you might be used to.
+Whether it’s waiting for petrol or queuing for a Christmas turkey, no one likes to be kept waiting!
+That’s why so many retailers and organizations are opting to replace their queues with digital queues using queue management software.

-Queuing with Shoes in Thailand
+2) Customers queue with shoes in Thailand

 Creativity will get you far in Thailand with people placing their shoes on the floor to mark their position in the queue.
-Save yourself the long wait on your feet, by taking off what’s on your feet!
+Save yourself the long wait on your feet by taking off what’s on your feet!

 H&M’s most recent collaboration with Balmain’s creative director Olivier Rousteing had people queuing long before shop doors opened, and even that wasn’t enough to prevent what the media described to be a ‘frenzied riot’ of customers clamouring for the exclusive pieces.